-Donald Trump Is ‘Broke’ & Can’t Afford More Lawyers, Author Says
+Donald Trump Is 'Broke' & Can't Afford More Lawyers, Author Says

 "Both attorneys issued statements through Trump's office saying that they were honoured to take the job," the publication wrote.

 According to Forbes, Trump is not broke.
-The real estate mogul allegedly has assets worth $3.66 billion, which brings his net worth to approximately $2.5 billion.
+The real estate mogul reportedly has assets worth $3.66 billion, which brings his net worth to approximately $2.5 billion.
 Nevertheless, he allegedly has at least $1 billion in debt, which the publication noted is more than twice the amount he previously suggested.

-“The loans are spread out over more than a dozen different assets—hotels, buildings, mansions and golf courses.
-Most are listed on the financial disclosure report Trump files annually with the federal government.
-Two, which add up to an estimated $447 million, are not.”